Full Wave Rectifier Explanation, Types, and Working

 Types of Full Wave Rectifier

-On the basis of the switch used or controlling the output voltage, a full wave rectifier can be further classified into three types.
+So, on the basis of the switch used or controlling the output voltage, full wave rectifiers can be further classified into three types.

 • Uncontrolled Full Wave Rectifier

-• Controlled Full Wave Rectifier / Full Converter
+• Controlled Full Wave Rectifier or Full Converter

 Uncontrolled Full Wave Rectifier

-A full wave rectifier circuit which is designed by using only diodes (uncontrolled switch) is known as uncontrolled full wave rectifier.
-Ex diode bridge rectifier and centre tapped rectifier using diode.
-In this type of rectifier, we cannot control the DC output voltage.
+A full wave rectifier circuit which is designed by using only uncontrolled switches such as diodes is known as uncontrolled full wave rectifier.
+This type of rectifier provides a fixed DC output voltage from a fixed AC input voltage. ex.
+Diode Bridge Rectifier.

-As the name implies controlled full wave rectifier, in this type of rectifier we have complete control over the DC output voltage.
-This type of rectifier circuit can be designed by using SCR (half-controlled switch) or MOSFET (controlled switch) or any other half controlled or controlled switch.
-This type of rectifier is also known as full converters.
+As the name implies controlled full wave rectifiers, in this type of rectifier we have complete control over the DC output voltage.
+This type of rectifier circuit can be designed by using only controlled switches.

-• In case of a full wave rectifier circuit the ripple in output voltage is less as compared to half wave rectifier circuit.
-Hence, less filtering requirements in full wave rectifier circuits.
+• In the case of a full wave rectifier circuit, the ripple in output voltage is less as compared to half wave rectifier circuit.
+Less ripple means a smoother DC waveform.
+Hence, in full wave rectifier circuits filtering requirements are less.

-• A full wave-controlled rectifier circuit can work as an inverter, whereas the half wave rectifier circuit cannot.
+• A full wave-controlled rectifier circuit can work as an inverter while charging a battery, whereas the half wave rectifier circuit cannot.

 No comments: